-Metro Harvest ("MH") will remain compliant at all times with the local zoning requirements as set forth by New Bedford, MA.
+Metro Harvest ("MH") will remain compliant at all times with the local zoning requirements as set forth by the Town of Seekonk, MA.

 In compliance with 935 CMR 500.110(3), the property is not located within 500 feet of an existing public or private school providing education to children in kindergarten or grades 1 through 12.